notion-as-cms/notion-as-cms.github.io/README.md

 Creates a typed configuration object.

 ### `createContentSource(options)`
-Returns `{ generateStaticParams, Page }` for use in Next.js App Router.
+Returns `{ generateStaticParams, generateMetadata, Page }` for use in Next.js App Router.

 Options:
 - `source` - Source config from `notionConfig.sources`